Deploy a Secure Kubernetes Gateway

 Figure: Secure Kubernetes Gateway Sample Topology

-Using the instructions provided in this guide, you can deploy a Secure K8s Gateway in your Amazon Virtual Private Cloud (Amazon VPC), discover the cluster services from that VPC, setup load balancer for them, and secure those services with javascript challenge and Web Application Firewall (WAF).
+Using the instructions provided in this guide, you can deploy a Secure K8s Gateway in your Amazon Virtual Private Cloud (Amazon VPC), discover the cluster services from that VPC, setup load balancer for them, and secure those services with JavaScript challenge and Web Application Firewall (WAF).

 The example shown in this guide deploys the Secure K8s Gateway on a single VPC for an application called as hipster-shop deployed in an EKS cluster.
 The application consists of the following services: